Become a Social Worker in Hawaii

 Hawaii Social Worker Organizations

-There are countless local and national associations and organizations with goals to promote, develop and protect the practice of social work and social workers.
+Several local and national organizations support social workers and strengthen social work practice in Hawaiʻi.
 Better social work means better solutions for issues such as welfare, child welfare, elderly welfare, health care reform and other issues affecting the disadvantaged populations in Hawaii and beyond.

-• National Association of Social Workers (NASW), Hawaii Chapter The Hawaii Chapter is dedicated to promoting the quality and effectiveness of social work practice in a state rich with diversity.
+• National Association of Social Workers (NASW), Hawaii Chapter.
+The chapter is dedicated to promoting the quality and effectiveness of social work practice in a state rich in diversity and to connecting members with ideas, information, and professional resources.
 Provides ideas, information and resources for social workers in the state.

 • Hawai‘i Health and Harm Reduction Center The Hawaii Health and Harm Reduction Center serves Hawai’i communities by reducing the harm and fighting the stigma of homelessness, mental illness, substance abuse and poverty in the community.